ora0600/confluent-oracle-cdc-connector-demo/README.md

 sql> commit;
 sql> exit;
 ```
-Check C3 what was happening.
+Check in C3 what was happening after our INSERT Statement.
 * the insert is documented into redo-log-topic-4
-* a new topic NOTES.NOTE_topic was created
+* a new topic NOTES.NOTE_topic was created for LOB Column
    * Here the lob column is stored
       * Key: { "table": "ORCLPDB1.KAFKA.NOTES", "column": "NOTE", "primary_key": "\u000b" }
       * Value: This is really a very long note.
 And we have to organize that is stored as CLOB in the database, and we see what is happening in Kafka ...
-* a new Topic ORCLPDB1.KAFKA.NOTES was created
+* a new Topic ORCLPDB1.KAFKA.NOTES was created where all changes are documented
    * Here the columns are stored without NOTE CLOB column
 ```bash
 # stop confluent and destroy